ACTL4001-T1-2022/github-showcase-page-dka/readme.md

 </p>

 # Thank you!
 Thank you for reading our project!
-This is a summary of the works in our final project, which containts more in-depth methodology and justification!
+This is a summary of the works in our final project, which contains more in-depth methodology and justification!

 <p align="center">
 <img src = "./assets/thx.gif" width = 100%>